Changissnz/selfinterest/README.md

 is recognized as a great man in a field is somewhat expected by others to consistently demonstrate their excellence in that field.
-By this inferential reason, an excellent scientist by reputation is expected to be more consistent in being an outstanding performer than the politician.
-The roles assigned to a human being and recognized by other human beings encourages presumptions about that human being, and these presumptions may, in turn, completely negligent on the domineering motives (part of the what-is) of that human being, so that entertaining that human being as one that has certain objective is far-fetched by the partial reasoning.
+By this inferential reason, an excellent scientist by reputation is expected to be more consistent in being an outstanding performer than the politician, since the work of a politician produces effects in which they are not entirely responsible for but nevertheless, somehow is attributed the effects from their rule through commands and policies.
+In fact, the politician can only be an exemplar of the Great Man theory in the sense of social representation, whereas the discoveries of a scientist may coincidentally lead to them being a social representative, by the institutional light of prestige shone on them.
+The roles assigned to a human being and recognized by other human beings encourages presumptions about that human being, and these presumptions may, in turn, be completely negligent on the domineering motives (part of the what-is) of that human being, so that entertaining that human being as one that has certain objective is far-fetched by the partial reasoning.